37 Armoured Engineer Squadron: 1950s

 In 1954 the United Nations turned down an application by Greece for the self-determination of Cyprus, and widespread rioting ensued.
-By April 1955 the EOKA (the National Organisation of Cypriot Combatants) had begun a terror campaign on the island to rid it of British Rule.
+By April 1955 the EOKA (the National Organisation of Cypriot Combatants) had begun a campaign on the island to rid it of British Rule.
 A state of Emergency was declared in June 1955 and more British troops were deployed to the island.
 By autumn 1955 it became apparent that the troops would still be there over the winter, and so 37 Field Squadron under the command of Major B.J.
 Coombe RE, were deployed to help with the winterisation of the temporary camps on 1 November, arriving on 11th.
-There were regular attacks made on the detachments of the squadron working in the Troodos Mountains, and on 15 December the OC was ambushed by four terrorists, and his driver, LCpl J.B.
+There were regular attacks made on the detachments of the squadron working in the Troodos Mountains, and on 15 December the OC was ambushed by four people, and his driver, LCpl J.B.
 Morum was killed.
 Maj.
 Coombe managed to single-handedly take on the enemy with a sten machine carbine.
 When his ammunition was expended he returned from his firing position to the vehicle and retrieved his driver's Sten, moved back to his firing position and continued his attack, when this ran out he drew his pistol and covered his opponents for 30 minutes.
 He killed one, wounded two and when the fourth attempted to escape he stopped him at 70 yards with his last three rounds.
 He was awarded the George Medal for his actions, where his citation said that he "displayed courage and initiative of the very highest order".

 After the winterisation was complete, the squadron turned to bridge repairs and the construction of a radar site at Pomos Point.
-Within this time the squadron suffered other losses, Spr R.P.Melson (Bob) was wounded when his truck was ambushed near Petra, he died in hospital of bomb wounds on 24th Nov.
-1955.
-Spr P.H.Percival was killed when a large boulder was rolled down an embankment into the path of his 2 Troop truck on 26th Nov.1955.
+Within this time the squadron suffered other losses, Spr R.P.Melson (Bob) was wounded when his truck was ambushed near Petra, he died in hospital of bomb wounds on 24 November 1955.
+Spr P.H.Percival was killed when a large boulder was rolled down an embankment into the path of his 2 Troop truck on 26 Nov 1955.
 37 Field Squadron left Cyprus on the M.V.Devonshire on 26 February 1956, heading for the Invicta Lines, Maidstone.